Mercedes-Benz W142: W142/III: 1937–1939

-Mercedes-Benz Typ 320 (Works number W142/IV) 1938–1942
+W142/IV: 1938–1942

 In 1938 the manufacturer increased the cylinder bore to 85 mm, thereby increasing the engine capacity to 3,405 cc.
 Nevertheless, the cars retained the "Typ 320" designation.
 There was also no change in the power output, still listed at 78 PS at 4,000 rpm, and there were no claims of improved performance.
 Instead the compression ratio was lowered in anticipation of future shortages enforcing the use of fuel synthesized from coal which was expected to have a lower octane rating than the “normal” fuel used at the time.
 The larger-engined car also came with an overdrive ratio (1 : 0.73) added to the hitherto four-speed gear box which the car had featured since launch.

 In 1939 the larger engine was also used in the W142/III Kübelwagen, this time accompanied by a small increase in maximum output to 80 PS and an accompanying reassurance that the top speed was undiminished.